 "Manage projects in a way that they're asynchronous," Hayat says.
 "That means that the remote person has a lot of autonomy and any problems that arise can be solved by either leaving messages on Slack/email or syncing up for a couple of hours one day."

 That, perhaps, is the greatest reason that it's tough to add remote work—and especially a time shift—to teams with years of experience working together in an office.
 It's absolutely possible to do great work with a dispersed team, but you must plan work accordingly.
 Break things up into chunks that can be worked on individually, find time to sync back up on what's been done, and make sure each person on the team can self-direct their work.
 Then, you'll find that the time gap doesn't really matter.

+You'll always need some time to get together as a team.
+Whether it's just a team check-in or something more collaborative, meetings will always be a thing.
 That's good—after all, you'll still want some team interaction.
-But it also means you'll need to be flexible about times.
+But it also means you'll need to be flexible about timing.

-"Any remote worker knows you have to be flexible, so I feel time zone differences don't impact your remote work life too much," says Zapier's Brand, who works in Barcelona.
+"Any remote worker knows you have to be flexible, so I feel time zone differences don't impact your remote work life too much," says Zapier's Smith.
 "I'd quite happily sacrifice staying a little later or getting up a little earlier to avoid the stresses of a morning commute in rush hour traffic."

-It might even work out great for you, if you like to work non-traditional hours anyhow.
+It might work out great for you, if you like to work nontraditional hours anyway.
 Software engineer Kevin Furbish found this to be true about his remote team at Intuit.
 "Many of us tend to work crazy hours, which mitigates being in different time zones."